Labbeti/SSLH/README.md

 For UrbanSound8k, please read the [README of leocances](https://github.com/leocances/UrbanSound8K/blob/master/README.md#prepare-the-dataset), in section "Prepare the dataset".
 AudioSet (ADS) and Primate Vocalize Corpus (PVC) cannot be installed automatically by now.

-To download a dataset, you can use the `data.download=true` option.
+To download a dataset, you can use the `data.dm.download=true` option.

 [comment]: <> (TODO : For Audioset install !)
 [comment]: <> (TODO : For PVC install !)